 Can Talkspace prescribe medication?

-Talkspace is one of the few online therapy companies that offers medication management, though as we noted above, this service is treated as a separate service from talk therapy.
+Talkspace is one of the few online therapy companies that offer medication management, though as we noted above, this service is treated as a separate service from talk therapy.

-Can Talkspace Therapists Diagnose and Then Prescribe Xanax?
+Can Talkspace Therapists Diagnose and Prescribe Xanax or Adderall?

 Talkspace provides users access to medication prescription and medication management services through their psychiatry package.

-Upon subscription, the user is matched with nurse practitioners or psychitriasts who can then recommend the needed medications for them to obtain from their local pharmacy.
+Upon subscription, the user is matched with nurse practitioners or psychiatrists who can then recommend the needed medications for them to obtain from their local pharmacy.

-However, Talkspace does not dispense certain substances such as benzodiazepines like xanax, alprazolam, as well as stimulants for ADHD like amphetamines/dextro-amphetamines (Adderall).
+However, Talkspace does not dispense certain substances such as benzodiazepines like Xanax, as well as stimulants for ADHD like amphetamines/dextro-amphetamines (Adderall).

 Medication Management & Tracker with Talkspace